Please change your location to view this page.

 If you decide your business does need cyber liability insurance, it’s important to carefully review the terms of any proposed cover to make sure it covers the types of loss that you are likely to suffer.

-7. If a worker or volunteer is infected with COVID-19, will we be covered by our volunteer personal accident insurance or our WorkCover Insurance?
+7. If a worker or volunteer is diagnosed with COVID-19, will we be covered by our volunteer personal accident insurance or our WorkCover Insurance?

 Voluntary workers personal accident insurance

 If this information doesn't answer your specific question, please contact us.